 - Recognize the types of insurance sales channels.

-- Note the methods used to review the financial condition of insurers.
+- Specify the methods used to review the financial condition of insurers.

-- Cite the terms included in insurance contracts, and their effects.
+- Identify the terms included in insurance contracts, and their effects.

 - Identify the benefits and coverage characteristics of the different types of insurance.